conjure-up/conjure-up/README.md

 # what it is

-This is the build application for generating debian packages utilizing metadata gained through the charmstore api and making use of a terminal ui giving a user more control over their charm installation.
+This is the runtime application for processing juju bundles/charms for easier installation via `apt-get install` and a install wizard.

 # license